Products Affected - Description

 Morphine injection, Hospira

 1 mg/mL, 30 mL PCA vial, 25 count (NDC 00409-2029-02)

 Estimated Resupply Dates

-Hospira has morphine 1 mg/mL 30 mL PCA vials and morphine 5 mg/mL 30 mL PCA vials on back order and the company estimates a release date of early-June 2016 for the 1 mg/mL 30 mL PCA vials and early-July 2016 for the 5 mg/mL 30 mL PCA vials.1
+Hospira has morphine 5 mg/mL 30 mL PCA vials on back order and the company estimates a release date of early-July 2016.1

 Implications for Patient Care

 Morphine sulfate is an opiate agonist labeled for analgesia.2 Hospira's preservative-free morphine sulfate PCA vials are for use only with a compatible Hospira PCA pump set, injector and infusion device.2

 - Use extreme vigilance when switching between different formulations of morphine sulfate and when switching to alternative opioid agonists.
 Patient harm can occur if these agents are dosed erroneously.3 Use extra caution not to confuse these agents.3

 - No other opioid agonist can be substituted for morphine on a mg-per-mg basis.4